Updated

 2. Focus on detection first: Implement comprehensive monitoring that detects issues faster than customer reports

-3. Streamline initial response: Create clear escalation policies and automated alerting to reach the right people instantly
+3. Speed up initial response: Create clear escalation policies and automated alerting to reach the right people instantly

-4. Build institutional knowledge: Document solutions and create runbooks during post-incident reviews
+4. Build institutional knowledge: Document fixes and create runbooks during post-incident reviews

-5. Invest in the right tools: Choose monitoring and incident management platforms that provide actionable insights, not just data
+5. Invest in the right tools: Choose monitoring and incident management platforms that provide actionable insights rather than raw data

 The teams that consistently achieve sub-60-minute MTTR share one common trait: they treat incident response as a structured, measurable process rather than heroic individual efforts.